 Very high to extreme bush fire risk

-Please note: you should discuss these requirements with a registered building surveying contractor
+has been developed.
+Please note: you should discuss these requirements with a registered building surveying contractor or the

 The type of cover that is acceptable depends on the material the body of the evaporative cooling unit is constructed from, typically either moulded plastic, which would be combustible, or metal which would be non-combustible.